robertonetti/yeast-cascade-mutation-simulator/README.md

 print(simul.parent.left.right) # and so on ...
 ```

-#### 3.3.2.
-Step 2 (Reconstruction):
-After **Step 1**, a binary tree is obtained that stores at each node the events that occurred in the corresponding cell between the previous and the next division.
-The purpose of **Step 2** is to use the event lists to reconstruct the DNA sequences that actually mutated (in the last generation of cells) from the Wild Type.

 ##### Example 1 (Complete Reconstruction):
 The following example shows how all cells of the last generation are reconstructed.